HabibaHegazy/TrainIt-Graduation-Project/ReadME.md

 #### Paper 4
 Submitted in JSPAN Journal.
 Titled by “Usability Study for a comprehensive table tennis AR-based training system with the focus on players' strokes.”
 ##### Contribution
-Supported the system with AR for notification, and made a usability study.
+Supported the system with AR application for notification, and made a usability study.

 ## Project Main Website
 http://miuegypt-001-site13.btempurl.com/trainit/